SomeDebris/DRRT-Regeneration-Inhibitor/README.md

 This mod was created to test the idea that decreasing the overall regeneration rate will make damage more meaningful.
 I believe that this is a good idea for DRRTs.

+Commonly, in the DRRT series, the _Standardized Factions_ mod is required for ship design. **Make sure this mod is placed BEFORE Standardized Factions in Reassembly's mod list.**

 If you don't download this mod from [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2810491105), place the contents of this repository into your `mods/` folder, as you would with any other mod.

 That is, clone this repository to your `mods/` folder: